 Earth Science and Soils

-Earth Science and Soils is an introduction to surficial geology, hydrology and soils.
-Topics include the geologic cycle; landforms; soil and surficial materials classification; soil formation; physical, chemical and biological properties of soils; forest humus; the hydrologic cycle; generation of streamflow; erosion; interpreting soil and terrain maps; soil mapping; soil sampling; land use impacts on soils and watersheds.
+Earth Science and Soils is an introduction to landform interpretation and soil science.
+Topics include the geologic cycle; rocks; landforms; soil and surficial materials classifications; soil formation; physical, chemical and biological properties of soils; forest humus; erosion; interpreting soil and terrain maps; soil mapping; soil sampling; land use impacts on soils and watersheds.

 Sustainable Resource Management in B.C.